-The Honors College’s Committee on Equity and Inclusion (CEI) works to build an equitable and affirming learning community for all students.
-We support students from marginalized identities and work strategically to build an inclusive, socially responsible, and culturally competent Honors College.
+The Patrick Leahy Honors College Committee on Equity and Inclusion (CEI) supports and advocates for students from marginalized identities.
+We work strategically with College leadership to address inequities in our community and build an inclusive, interculturally competent Honors College.

 This work includes: